adam-a-i/AIExamify/README.md

 # AIExamify

-AI-powered quiz generator that creates personalized quizzes and provides targeted learning recommendations like topics to review and youtube videos to watch!
+LLM-powered quiz generator that creates personalized quizzes and provides targeted learning recommendations like topics to review and youtube videos to watch!

 # Watch AIExamify Demo